Wagon Heels: Production notes

+While Izzy Ellis receives credit receives credit for animation in this cartoon, he did not animate any footage in the film.
+It's likely a clerical error as Ellis bounced between Bob Clampett and Robert McKimson's units at the time.
+Ellis however did animate the original version of the cartoon.

 The cartoon has been criticized for its stereotypical and insensitive depictions of Native Americans.

 The film is set during the California Gold Rush, and depicts Porky Pig leading a wagon train to California.
 He is opposed by Injun Joe, a Native American chief who has claimed any area to the west of the Eastern Seaboard as his own.